coinbase/mesh-sdk-go/constructor/README.md

 ### Writing Workflows
-It is possible to write `Workflows` from scratch using JSON, however, it is highly recommended to use the [Rosetta Constructor DSL](dsl/README.md).
+It is possible to write `Workflows` from scratch using JSON, however, it is highly recommended to use the [Mesh Constructor DSL](dsl/README.md).
 You can see an example of how these two approaches compare below:

 #### Without DSL